armakuni/fidelity-docker-workshop/exercise-4/README.md

 ### Questions

-- If you wanted to be more precise around Redis been ready, how would you implement this? (hint: [health & readiness](https://docs.docker.com/engine/reference/builder/#healthcheck))
+- If you wanted to be more precise around Redis been up & ready, how would you implement this? (hint: [health & readiness](https://docs.docker.com/engine/reference/builder/#healthcheck))

 ## Launching and tearing down your compose stack

 To launch your stack: `docker compose up`

-If you recieve a `no configuration file provided: not found` this is most likely due to non-standard naming convention followed.
+If you receive a `no configuration file provided: not found` this is most likely due to non-standard naming convention followed.
 Use the `-f` flag _after_ compose and _before_ the subcommand e.g. `up`.

 you should be able to see the docker file being built and also redis image.
 If we goto the website `http://localhost:8080`, we should now be able to see our counter increment with every page refresh.

-To tear down our stack, we simply issue the command `docker compose down`, note if we want to remove volumes and network adpaters we would also on the down command need to append `--volumes`.
+To tear down our stack, we simply issue the command `docker compose down`, note if we want to remove volumes and network adapters we would also on the down command need to append `-v` or `--volumes`.

+We can also list multiple compose stacks that are running via: `docker compose ls`

 ## Should you need to (re)build